1992 Yugoslav People's Army column incident in Sarajevo: Attack

+The attack occurred against a JNA convoy that was retreating and being escorted by UN peacekeeping troops.
+The soldiers were withdrawing from their surrounded JNA barracks in Sarajevo's old town district of Bistrik as part of what they thought was a truce and swap deal for Izetbegović.
+Jovan Divjak had stated that the day prior, the JNA attempted to take Sarajevo, shelling parts of the city.
+The city's post office was sabotaged as well, making it difficult to establish communication lines for the Bosnian army corps.

-In his book Peacekeeper: The road to Sarajevo, the UN peacekeepers' commander, General Lewis MacKenzie, who was in the convoy described what he saw: "I could see the Territorial Defense soldiers push the rifles through the windows of civilians' cars, which were part of the convoy, and shoot [...]
+The goal was for General Milutin Kukanjac, the commander of the JNA in Sarajevo, and the soldiers to cross over to Lukavica, a settlement in the eastern part of the city, that was under Serb control at the time.
+The column of about 40 vehicles accompanied by UN vehicles, led by General Lewis MacKenzie, was cut off.
+The convoy was separated when a car was driven into it, followed by shooting.
+In his book Peacekeeper: The road to Sarajevo, Mackenzie described what he saw: "I could see the Territorial Defense soldiers push the rifles through the windows of civilians' cars, which were part of the convoy, and shoot [...]
 I saw blood flow down the windshields.
 It was definitely the worst day of my life."

 Aftermath

+215 JNA soldiers were captured in the incident.
+73 were wounded.
 Serb prosecutors stated that 42 JNA soldiers were killed in the attack on May 2 and 3 throughout Sarajevo and have named case that covers these events "Case Dobrovoljačka".
 General Milutin Kukanjac, the commander of the JNA in Sarajevo, confirmed that just in Dobrovoljačka street alone 4 officers, one soldier and one civilian were killed in the attack.